redkite-labs/redkitecms-docs/cookbook/manage-redkite-cms-with-composer.rst

 has been removed?

-This is quite simple because you just need to download the new release from RedKite CMS website and replce the src/RedKiteLabs folder with the patch just downloaded.
+This is quite simple because you just need to download the new release from RedKite CMS website and replace the src/RedKiteLabs folder with the patch just downloaded.

 Awesome, but if you want to use composer?
 That's quite easy too.